-• Through the Building Partnerships for Diversity grant from the James Irvine Foundation, the Center for Multicultural Learning (CML) was formed.
-The mission of the Center advanced multicultural education and worked toward improving the overall campus environment for diversity for all students, faculty, and staff.
+Through the Building Partnerships for Diversity Grant from the James Irvine Foundation, the Center for Multicultural Learning (CML) forms.
+The mission of the Center is initially to uplift and support targeted student populations--specifically ethnic, disabled, gay, lesbian, international students, women, and religious minorities.

-• Students, staff and faculty saw the need to raise awareness of the LGBTQ community.
+Students, staff and faculty see the need to raise awareness of the LGBTQ community.
 The Safe Space initiative was started to promote awareness and allyship for the LGBTQ community.

 June 2007

-• The Building Partnerships for Diversity grant came to an end.
-Diversity, Multicultural Learning and Inclusive Excellence initiatives moved to the Office of the Provost.
+The Building Partnerships for Diversity grant ends.
+Diversity, cultural learning and Inclusive Excellence initiatives transition to the Office of the Provost.

-• During the Summer of 2007, the Office for Multicultural Learning was formed in conjunction with the Council on Inclusive Excellence.
-The efforts and goals that were set forth by the Center for Multicultural Learning and by the James Irvine Foundation grant became embedded into the fabric of the University.
-The Office for Multicultural Learning along with the Council continued to promote diversity, multicultural learning and inclusive excellence.
+During the Summer of 2007, the Office for Multicultural Learning (OML) forms in conjunction with the Council on Inclusive Excellence.
+The efforts and goals that were set forth by the Center for Multicultural Learning and by the James Irvine Foundation grant became further embedded into the fabric of the University.

 Summer 2010

-• A group of SCU community members wrote a proposal to create a physical space that focused on the needs of Santa Clara's LGBTQ community.
+A group of SCU community members write a proposal to create a physical space that focuses on the needs of Santa Clara's LGBTQ community.

 Fall 2011

-• The Rainbow Resource Center was established under the purview of the Office for Multicultural Learning and opened its doors at its location in downstairs Benson Memorial Center, Room 11.under the purview of the Office for Multicultural Learning.
+The Rainbow Resource Center (RRC) is established under the Office for Multicultural Learning and opens its doors in Benson Memorial Center, Room 11.

 Winter 2018